DBishal13/dbishal13/README.md

 ## Introduction

-I am a graduate student in the Department of Geosciences at Florida Atlantic University, Boca Raton, Florida.
-My research interests include geographic information systems (GIS), flood modeling and mapping, remote sensing, and spatial data analysis.
-I am passionate about leveraging GIS technology to solve real-world problems and actively seek collaboration opportunities for work or research in these fields.
+I’m a Geospatial Data Scientist, a recent Geoscience graduate, and a dedicated Geomatics Engineer with a deep focus on GIS, remote sensing, and geoAI.
+		My journey has been fueled by a strong curiosity about the Earth’s dynamic systems and a desire to use technology to address complex environmental challenges.
+		With a solid foundation in Python, PostgreSQL/PostGIS, WebGIS, ArcGIS, LiDAR, machine learning, and cloud computing (AWS), I specialize in transforming geospatial data into actionable insights for natural hazard assessment, infrastructure resilience, and sustainable development.
+		I’ve built tools for automated LiDAR classification, interactive web mapping, and cloud-optimized geospatial workflows, working at the intersection of data science and environmental impact.
+		My research interests are understanding how geospatial technologies can advance environmental justice, particularly in supporting equitable disaster response and resilience planning for vulnerable communities.
+		My ultimate goal is to leverage geospatial intelligence to bridge the gap between science, policy, and people, empowering decision-makers with data that matters.

-I am open to GIS-related job opportunities and am particularly interested in roles that involve GIS development, spatial data analysis, and remote sensing.
-Please get in touch with me if you are looking for a dedicated and skilled GIS professional.
+  I am open to provide GIS-related services and am particularly interested in works that involve GIS development, spatial data analysis, and remote sensing.
+Please get in touch with me if you are looking for a dedicated and skilled GIS professional for collaboration.

 ## Featured Projects
 - [Watershed Management Plan for Sarasota City, FL](https://storymaps.arcgis.com/stories/a4a1197b765e4cfbb8bdbe4ce0fcaa35)